When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 1: Go to Settings of your Nikon D5300

-2. This allows the camera to know that you want to autofocus and use default settings
+- This lets the camera know you want to autofocus and use default settings.

-3. The setting that you must select will be labeled as “A” on the lens.
+- The setting you must select will be labeled “A” on the lens.

 Step 3: Find an object

-1. Once all these settings are done all that is left to do is to take the picture.
+- Once all these settings are done, all that is left to do is take the picture.

 Step 4: Shooting and camera wizardry

 1. Once the object of desire is in the autofocus bracket, you must click the shutter button halfway.
-If you click it fully, it will just take a picture without running any tests.
+If you click it thoroughly, it will take a picture without running any tests.

-2. But if you click halfway properly, the following happens: 1) the exposure reading is taken: In this method, the camera tries to find out how much light is available and sets the exposure level accordingly.
+2. But if you click halfway correctly, the following happens: 1) the exposure reading is taken: In this method, the camera tries to determine how much light is available and sets the exposure level accordingly.
 If things change, you can manually set it to the desired level.

-If the camera feels like there isn’t enough light it will use the auto flash.
-If you may not or do not want to use flash, go back to step 1 and select Auto No Flash.
+If the camera doesn’t have enough light, it will use the auto flash.
+If you may not or do not want to use the flash, go back to step 1 and select Auto No Flash.
 This is the same as auto, but it will not engage the flash.

-3. After the exposure reading is done, the camera autofocus process begins.
-In this step, if there is not enough light, the camera will shoot a beam to establish the distance between you and your object to autofocus better.
+3. After the exposure reading, the camera autofocus process begins.
+In this step, if there is insufficient light, the camera will shoot a beam to establish the distance between you and your object to autofocus better.

 Step 5: Autofocus

 1. Once the camera has established focus, it will do two things.
-First, it will show two boxes on the screen in red.
-This is where the distance measurement was done.
-Secondly, the autofocus light will turn on, letting you know that focus has been achieved.
+First, it will show two boxes in red on the screen, where the distance measurement was done.
+Second, the autofocus light will turn on, letting you know that focus has been achieved.

-2. Once this has all been done, the autofocus stays on the subject as long as it is not moving.
+2. Once this is done, the autofocus stays on the subject as long as it is not moving.
 If the object moves, the focus will move with it.
-Keep it within the autofocus bracket for best results.
+For best results, keep it within the autofocus bracket.

 Step 6: Record Picture